piotrd22/studia-archiwum/README.md

-# This is an archive of some classes from my studies.
+# This is an archive of some of my university classes